|

 With each room makeover we have completed, we have slowly been adding trim to all the windows in the house.

-It’s one of those things I wish we would have done a long time ago!
+It’s one of those things I wish we had done a long time ago!

 Install a Wall Treatment…

-Installing wall treatments like board and batten or shiplap to any space in your home is a simple way to add an architectural element to an otherwise basic box.
+Installing wall treatments like board and batten or shiplap in any space in your home is a simple way to add an architectural element to an otherwise basic box.

 It’s such a simple way to customize a builder-grade home.